Saturday, November 16, 2024

 “Peace” or “Shalom” is a well recognized greeting or parting word, in a number of cultures.

-If nothing else, to me this implies that we are prone to aggression, and approaching an unfamiliar person or group of people may not be peaceful.
+If nothing else, to me this implies that we are prone to aggression, and therefore, approaching an unfamiliar person or group of people may not be peaceful.
 And certainly, approaching an enemy in times of war would not be peaceful.

 So how is it that Jesus could be the Lord, or Prince of peace?